SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-ooze.md

 ##### <span class="tooltip" data-tooltip="Armor = damage reduction · · · Easy/Normal/Hard = roll above 10/15/20 to beat">→ How to read monster stats</span>

-This creature is a living mud and is thus only affected by things that would affect wet dirt.
+This creature is living mud and is thus only affected by things that would affect wet dirt.
 Its semi-liquid state makes it immune to slashing and piercing damage.
 It can only survive 1 hour without water.

 **Attacks (1/round)**